WHO WE ARE

 Dr. Tyner is a Research Assistant Professor in the College of Health Sciences.
 She is a licensed psychologist with expertise in evaluating and treating individuals with neurologic disorders.
 Her research focuses on development of assessments for measuring health outcomes for rehabilitation populations.

 Dr. Boulton is a Research Assistant Professor in the College of Health Sciences.
 He has a PhD in Quantitative Psychology and is an expert in research design and statistical methods, including longitudinal data analysis, latent variable models, mixed-effects models, and psychometrics.
 His research primarily focuses on improving patient reported outcomes measurement in rehabilitation populations.

-Dr. Cohen is an Assistant Professor in the Department of Communication Sciences and Disorders at the University of Delaware.
-He is a clinical neuropsychologist and focuses on the development and dissemination of psychometrically sophisticated outcome measures, particularly for individuals with cognitive and communicative disorders (e.g., because of stroke, brain injury, or Alzheimer’s disease).
+Dr. Cohen is an Associate Professor in the Department of Communication Sciences and Disorders and the Associate Director of the Delaware Center for Cognitive Aging Research.
+He is a clinical neuropsychologist and his work focuses on the development and dissemination of psychometrically sophisticated performance-based and patient-reported clinical measurement tools for adults with acquired neurological conditions.

 Joseph Glutting, Ph.D., Professor, and Statistician